 To balance this out, the Nolans show trust in their readers and give some dialogue more subtext rather than specificity.
 This page starts with the principal’s line, “[Tom’s] going to make an excellent farmer.
 Congratulations.”
-There is an implication here that a coveted profession in this world is that of a farmer.
-Obviously, this is not to say that a farmer is an undesirable profession as it stands today; however, it is clear from this scene that farmers are necessary and carry the weight of humankind’s future on their shoulders.
+The implication is that being a farmer is a coveted profession in this world.

 Interstellar Script Takeaway #3

 A number of characters in Interstellar exhibit tell-tales signs of well-crafted drama: they are at a crossroads.
 One question with life-altering outcomes is: do I try save the world or try to save my family?
 While of course this question is almost verbatim asked in the film as it pertains to Cooper, a number of characters must process similar questions or the consequences of Cooper’s “choice.”
 Below, we’ll dive into how Murph works through the conflict of her father’s situation.

 In this particular scene, Murph has already realized that Plan A was a sham.
 On his death bed, Professor Brand (Michael Caine) clarified for Murph that Cooper would not return, and now Murph allows herself to become unglued.
 She begins the message with news of Professor Brand’s death and instead of leaving room for grief and compassion, she decides to use Brand (Anne Hathaway) as a means to assuage her own anger and hurt.